Ben Bell: Conflict with Stephen Parry and attempted vote of no confidence

-2023 southern New Zealand floods
+Policies and actions

 In response to heavy rainfall and flooding in Gore during the 2023 southern New Zealand floods, Bell declared a state of emergency for the Southland Region on 21 September 2023.
 The following day, Bell confirmed that Gore District Council staff and the fire service had managed to save 20 buildings in the town from flooding through pumping.
 Bell and the Council stated that the roads were safe to travel but advised motorists to look out for flood debris.

-Inter-council cooperation

 In late November 2024, Bell and Mayor of Central Otago Tamah Alley confirmed that their two councils would partner together to deliver water services to their communities in response to rising costs and the Government's Local Water Done Well policy.
 Member of Parliament for Southland welcomed the partnership between the Gore and Central Otago District Councils.

-2025–2026 rates increase

 On 21 May 2025, Bell proposed increasing the Gore District Council's rates by 6.1% as part of its long-term plan.
 Ultimately, the council endorsed a 9.9% base rates increase for 2026, which he opposed.
 As mayor, Bell had also supported asset sales as a means of reducing the council's debts.
 The following day, Bell confirmed that the Gore District Council would be working with Local Government New Zealand to lobby against the central government's pressure on local councils to increase rates to offset reduced government funding.